50+ Peruvian Slang Words and Phrases

 Warning: If you are easily offended, which I hope you are not, please exercise caution when reading the comments at the end of the article.
 You will find some colorful language down there, but it all fits in with the Peruvian slang theme.
 Thanks.

-Top Peru Travel Tips 2024 (updated every month):
+Top Peru Travel Tips 2025 (updated every month):

-Visit the Tourist Information Center in Lima for money exchange, sim cards, maps and more.
+Visit the Tourist Information Center in Lima for travel info, money exchange, sim cards, maps, and more.

-Peru Hop is most reviewed and highest rated travel company.
-Website very detailed and full of useful info.
-Read more HERE.
+Bus travel – Peru Hop is the most reviewed and highest-rated travel company.
+Their website is very detailed and full of useful info.
+Read more HERE

-Machu Picchu – book in advance (ticket, train, guide, bus all needed).
-Tours are strongly recommended to save money and stress and avoid potential problems at entry to Machu Picchu.
+Machu Picchu – Book in advance (ticket, train, guide, and bus all needed).
+Yapa Explorers is strongly recommended for the best tours/treks to Machu Picchu, click HERE for more info.

 Peruvian Slang Words A-E